signalfx/signalfx-agent/README.md

  - `internalStatusHost` - This is the host name that the agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
-This is also the host name the agent will listen on to serves internal metrics about the agent.
+This is also the host name the agent will listen on to serve internal metrics about the agent.
 These metrics can can be scraped by the `internal-metrics` monitor.
 This will default to `localhost` if left blank.

  - `internalStatusPort` - This is the port that the agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
-This is also the host name the agent will listen on to serves internal metrics about the agent.
+This is also the host name the agent will listen on to serve internal metrics about the agent.
 These metrics can can be scraped by the `internal-metrics` monitor.
 This will default to `8095`.

 See the section on [Privileges](#privileges) for information on the capabilities the agent requires.

-3) Run the agent by invoking agent executable `SignalFxAgent\bin\signalfx-agent.exe -config <path to config.yaml>`.
+3) Run the agent by invoking the agent executable `SignalFxAgent\bin\signalfx-agent.exe -config <path to config.yaml>`.
 The agent logs only to stdout/err so it is up to you to direct that to a log file or other log management system if you wish to persist logs.
 See the